 This essay offered a mere introduction to vegan eating.
 But you can doubtless already see that you’ll never face any shortage of delicious vegan foods.
 Making a point of trying new vegan foods at every opportunity will yield extraordinary results.
 Just keep trying new foods and each passing as a vegan will become easier and more fulfilling.

-Being vegan has made me much more selective about the quality of foods I eat, yet I never do without.
-As I’ve raised my standards when it comes to eating, the enjoyment I take from food has multiplied.
+Eating a vegan diet has made me much more selective about the quality of foods I eat.
+Raising my standards about what I’m willing to eat has multiplied the enjoyment I take from food.
 The information and advice I’ve shared here will enable you to have the same experience.
 You’ll find it’s unimaginably easy to swap delicious new vegan foods into your diet.